openebs-archive/e2e-tests/providers/openebs/installers/operator/openebs-provision/README.md

-## litmus job for Provisioning OpenEBS
+## Litmus Job for Provisioning OpenEBS

-This litmus job installs OpenEBS on a litmus enabled cluster.
-This job first scans the environment variables for explicitly passed image names of OpenEBS and then downloads the openebs-operator.yaml.
-After that it applies the operator and waits for all the pods to get into running state before exiting.
+This job installs OpenEBS on a litmus enabled cluster.
+It first scans the environment variables for explicitly passed release version of OpenEBS and the NDM image tags, downloads the openebs-operator.yaml, preconditions it (if necessary), applies the (updated) operator manifest and waits for all the pods to get into running state before exiting.

 ### Prerequisites